 - Wax all freshly painted surfaces

-Now your boat is sure to shine out on the waters!
+Now that you are thorough with how to paint your boat, it is sure to shine out on the waters!
+Wasn't that easy?
 Just be mindful of following up your work with regular cleaning and washing after it’s out in corrosive saltwater.
 This should maintain the lifespan of the paint job for a while!

 Types of Boat Surfaces

-The specific technique you use to coat your boat in paint will change depending on the surface texture.
+While you understand how to paint your boat, the specific technique you use to coat your boat with the best paint for boat will change depending on the surface texture.
 Here’s some additional advice to have your vessel looking ship-shape.
 Don’t forget to read all warning labels and wear protective equipment to stay safe.

 Fiberglass boats should be painted using the “roll and tip” method.
 Grab your first mate and one of you can roll on a thin, even coating of paint as the other uses a brush to lightly stroke it out.
-Allow plenty of time between drying: three coats will be your best bet for a consistent fiberglass-surface finish!
+Allow plenty of time between drying during this painting process: three coats when painting a boat will be your best bet for a consistent fiberglass-surface finish!

 Unlike the top of your boat, the bottom is susceptible to the growth of barnacles and other marine organisms.
-This means you’ll need to utilize some form of anti-fouling paint to keep them at bay.
+This means you’ll need to utilize some form of anti-fouling paint when repainting a boat to keep them at bay.

 If the bottom of your boat is well-covered by a layer of gel coat, you’ll need to de-wax it before sanding.
-Otherwise, if you’re just painting over an existing coat, you can go straight to sanding or power washing away loose paint.
+Otherwise, if you’re just painting over an existing coat or repainting boats, you can go straight to sanding or power washing away loose paint.
 Since no one looks at a boat bottom up close, you can skip out on tipping the paint and just roll instead.

 Please note: you may need to launch your boat by a certain time frame depending on the bottom paint you use.

 Lucky for you—painting the smooth surface of the hull should be relatively straightforward!
-Remove, cover, or tape up any pieces of hardware.
+The best way to paint a boat hull is to remove, cover, or tape up any pieces of hardware.
 Although you won’t be dealing with angles and corners, you should realize that the hull runs fairly vertically.
-This means that you’ll need to be particularly cautious when applying the paint, so it doesn’t run or drip down.
-Light, consistent application is key here!
+This means that you’ll need to be particularly cautious when applying the boat hull paint, so it doesn’t run or drip down.
+Light, consistent application is key in hull painting!